wpilibsuite/allwpilib/design-docs/opmodes.md

 ## HAL

 At the HAL level, Control Word bits indicate enabled state and teleop/auto/test selection (identical to current WPILib).
-What needs to be added are functions to maintain the list of available modes and get the selected/active modes as communicated by the DS.
+What needs to be added are functions to maintain the list of available opmodes and get the selected/active opmodes as communicated by the DS.

 Adding the following functions provides all the required functionality:
-- `int AddModeOption(string name, string group, string description, int flags)` – returns a unique ID identifying the mode (1:1 mapping to name).
-Flags indicates which list the mode appears on.
+- `int AddOpModeOption(string name, string group, string description, int flags)` – returns a unique ID identifying the opmode (1:1 mapping to name).
+Flags indicates which list the opmode appears on.
-- `int RemoveModeOption(string name)` – returns the unique ID previously associated to that mode name
+- `int RemoveOpModeOption(string name)` – returns the unique ID previously associated to that opmode name
-- `void ClearModeOptions()` – clears all modes
+- `void ClearOpModeOptions()` – clears all opmodes
-- `int GetActiveMode()` - gets the currently active mode ID; returns 0 when the robot is disabled
+- `int GetActiveOpMode()` - gets the currently active opmode ID; returns 0 when the robot is disabled
-- `int GetSelectedAutonomousMode()` - gets the mode ID currently selected for autonomous; valid when the robot is disabled; returns 0 if unknown or no selection
+- `int GetSelectedAutonomousOpMode()` - gets the opmode ID currently selected for autonomous; valid when the robot is disabled; returns 0 if unknown or no selection
-- `int GetSelectedTeleoperatedMode()` - gets the mode ID currently selected for teleoperated; valid when the robot is disabled; returns 0 if unknown or no selection
+- `int GetSelectedTeleoperatedOpMode()` - gets the opmode ID currently selected for teleoperated; valid when the robot is disabled; returns 0 if unknown or no selection
-- `int GetSelectedTestMode()` - gets the mode ID currently selected for test; valid when the robot is disabled; returns 0 if unknown or no selection
+- `int GetSelectedTestOpMode()` - gets the opmode ID currently selected for test; valid when the robot is disabled; returns 0 if unknown or no selection

 ## DS Protocol

-The list of modes (and details thereof) is communicated from the Robot to the DS via the tagged TCP link.
+The list of opmodes (and details thereof) is communicated from the Robot to the DS via the tagged TCP link.

 As in the current FRC protocol, the enabled state and teleop/auto/test selection are sent as part of the UDP control word from the DS to the Robot.
-Additionally, the selected modes for auto, teleop, and test are sent as part of every UDP packet.
-This is done via a 64-bit hash of each mode's name.
-Hash collisions are extremely low probability given the low quantity of modes, but this can be checked on the robot side when generating the mode list, and spaces appended as necessary to the provided names to uniquify the hashes.
+Additionally, the selected opmodes for auto, teleop, and test are sent as part of every UDP packet.
+This is done via a 64-bit hash of each opmode's name.
+Hash collisions are extremely low probability given the low quantity of opmodes, but this can be checked on the robot side when generating the opmode list, and spaces appended as necessary to the provided names to uniquify the hashes.

 # Migration from 2025 FRC (WPILib)

 Key differences from 2025 FRC:
-- The per-mode overrideable functions in Robot are replaced with separate annotated per-mode classes (for non-command-based)
+- The per-opmode overrideable functions in Robot are replaced with separate annotated per-opmode classes (for non-command-based)
-- `SendableChooser` is no longer required for selecting autonomous routines; instead this functionality is integrated into modes, as users can create/register multiple autonomous modes classes, and it's been extended to support multiple teleoperated and multiple test modes
+- `SendableChooser` is no longer required for selecting autonomous routines; instead this functionality is integrated into opmodes, as users can create/register multiple autonomous opmodes classes, and it's been extended to support multiple teleoperated and multiple test opmodes
-- Selection of autonomous modes is integrated into the DS instead of being performed by the dashboard
+- Selection of autonomous opmodes is integrated into the DS instead of being performed by the dashboard
-- Modes are no longer limited to just timed (periodic); a mix of different mode functionality/approaches across different robot modes is possible (e.g. teleop can be periodic and autonomous linear)
+- OpModes are no longer limited to just timed (periodic); a mix of different opmode functionality/approaches across different robot opmodes is possible (e.g. teleop can be periodic and autonomous linear)
-- Linear modes are now available; these are improved versions of the old SimpleRobot/SampleRobot
+- Linear opmodes are now available; these are improved versions of the old SimpleRobot/SampleRobot

 # Migration from 2025 FTC (FTC SDK)

 Key differences from 2025 FTC:
 - There is no hardware map.
 Hardware objects are instead directly instantiated inside a top-level Robot class.
-This Robot class is provided as a parameter to the mode constructor.
+This Robot class is provided as a parameter to the opmode constructor.
-- Init is integrated into the mode constructor.
-There is no equivalent to the the enabled init step; the mode constructor is run as soon as the mode is selected on the DS, while the robot is still disabled.
+- Init is integrated into the opmode constructor.
+There is no equivalent to the the enabled init step; the opmode constructor is run as soon as the opmode is selected on the DS, while the robot is still disabled.
 Match periods will start as soon as the robot is enabled.
-- There is no `@Disabled` annotation for modes; the mode annotation can simply be commented out to achieve the same result.
+- There is no `@Disabled` annotation for opmodes; the opmode annotation can simply be commented out to achieve the same result.

 # Drawbacks

 # Alternatives

-Use SendableChooser for more modes (teleop and test as well as autonomous); downsides of this:
+Use SendableChooser for more opmodes (teleop and test as well as autonomous); downsides of this:
-- Doesn't allow flexibility of mixing linear and periodic modes
+- Doesn't allow flexibility of mixing linear and periodic opmodes
 - Harder to use than annotations (generic class)
-- No grouping, no filtering by mode (although these could be added)
+- No grouping, no filtering by opmode (although these could be added)

 # Trades

 - Overall naming: mode? routine? opmode?

-- Naming of mode functions? start-periodic-end, vs init-periodic-exit (2025 FRC PeriodicRobot), vs init-execute-end (2025 FRC Command), vs init-start-loop-stop (2025 FTC OpMode; note init behaves like the constructor here)
+- Naming of opmode functions? start-periodic-end, vs init-periodic-exit (2025 FRC PeriodicRobot), vs init-execute-end (2025 FRC Command), vs init-start-loop-stop (2025 FTC OpMode; note init behaves like the constructor here)

 - For matches, should we construct teleop at the same time as auto?
 If we do that, we probably need a disabledStart() or 2025 FTC opmode style init() that's run on teleop after auto completes, and don't run disabledPeriodic for both simultaneously.

 # Unresolved Questions

 - FRC SendableChooser has a "default" option set by robot code.
 Do we want something similar here or should it be 100% DS driven?
-It's kind of nice to be able to set a default (e.g. via a `setDefaultAutonomousMode(String)` function in `Robot`), but also might be a little fragile since it's name based.
+It's kind of nice to be able to set a default (e.g. via a `setDefaultAutonomousOpMode(String)` function in `Robot`), but also might be a little fragile since it's name based.
 If it's done via annotation, what happens if multiple annotations are marked as default?

 - Should it be possible to have multiple top-level Robot classes (e.g. for different robot configurations), and have that be selectable at the DS as well?
-This is a bit ugly to support even if the Robot object is passed into the mode constructor, because different Robot class types will only work with certain modes.
+This is a bit ugly to support even if the Robot object is passed into the opmode constructor, because different Robot class types will only work with certain opmodes.

-- Python--will decorators be able to work similarly to Java annotations for mode registration?
+- Python--will decorators be able to work similarly to Java annotations for opmode registration?